Ask The Nurse // 30th November 2018

 I have had the flu vaccine, am I still at risk of getting the flu?

 Although you have already received the flu jab yourself, there may still be a minimal risk to you depending on how compromised your immune system may be.
 Most people who have the seasonal flu vaccination will not get seasonal flu.
-However, it does not give 100 per cent protection.
-Out of every 100 people who have the vaccine, 70 to 80 will be protected, while the rest are more likely to get milder symptoms.
+However, the vaccine does not give 100 per cent protection as it won’t stop all viruses.
+Therefore, you can still get the flu even if you have had the vaccine.

 How do I minimise the risk of catching the cold or flu?